coln/coolc/syntax/README.md

 ===========
 The files in this directory make up the syntax tree like so:

+- Type
+- Symbol Table
+- Expression
 	- Class
-	- Features
+	- Symbol
 	- Attribute
 	- Method
+	- Assignment
+	- Conditional
-			- Symbol
+	- Loop
-			- Expression
+	- Block

 Their addition is handled by parser.yy, and their deletion is handled by CoolCompiler.cpp